-Recently, I was in conversation with the lead psychologist of a group of schools, who wanted to know how Clicker could help with metacognition.
+Recently, I was in conversation with the lead psychologist of a group of schools who wanted to know how Clicker could help with metacognition.

 “Put simply, metacognition is ‘thinking about thinking’.
 Some teachers also define it as ‘learning to learn’.”1

-K-W-L charts help to engage learners in a new topic, activate their prior knowledge and support them in monitoring their learning.
+K-W-L charts help to engage learners in a new topic, activate their prior knowledge, and support them in monitoring their learning.
 Use the Clicker K-W-L template to support research on any topic, in any curriculum area.
 It could also be used when starting a new book or chapter to encourage more engagement with the reading.
-Or how about using it before and after going on a field trip to ensure that pupils are focused and make the most out of the educational visit?
+Or how about using it before and after going on a field trip to ensure that students are focused and make the most out of the educational visit?

-We also have a great selection of social and emotional learning sets to support the areas of self-awareness, self-management and decision-making.
+We also have a great selection of social and emotional learning sets to support the areas of self-awareness, self-management, and decision-making.
 Use the Daily Reflection Talk Set to record an achievement and challenging event for each day.

 If there’s a specific topic or skillset you’d like some support with, click here for a free demo with one of our education consultants and find out how Clicker can help.